- Blog

 Empty your bladder: Urinate as soon as you feel the urge to, and make sure you empty your bladder completely.
 This cleanses the urinary tract of bacteria.

 Practice good genital hygiene: Keep the genital area clean, but avoid using harsh soaps or douching as scented products can irritate the area.
-Women should also wipe front to back to decrease the risk of fecal contaminants getting closer to the urethra.
+Women should also wipe front to back to decrease the risk of fecal bacteria getting closer to the urethra.